 Directed by Sidney Lumet, this crime movie is based on the true incident of a bank robbery by John Wojtowicz and Salvatore Naturale on August 22, 1972.
 Al Pacino plays the lead role (real-life character of John Wojtowicz) as a crazy and desperate young man who tries to rob the Brooklyn savings bank to pay for his lover’s sex-change operation.
 He tries to take the Brooklyn bank hostage for robbing it with the help of his accomplice (Salvatore Naturale) played by John Cazale.
 The film was inspired by the LIFE article titled “The Boys in the Bank” written by P.F Kluge which details the incident.
 Wojtowicz got arrested and convicted in court and sentenced to 20 years in prison, of which he served six.

-The closest I have ever been to a casino is the William Hill Vegas online casino, but to get the feel of the real deal, the 1995 movie Casino by Martin Scorsese will put your right there.
+Martin Scorsese’s film will put your right inside the casino.
 In this epic drama Scorsese tell the real-life story of two mobster friends named Frank Rosenthal and Anthony Spilotro who dominated the gambling empire in Las Vegas.
 Robert De Niro played the role of Frank Rosenthal who ran the Fremont, Hacienda and the Stardust casinos in Las Vegas for the Chicago outfit during the 1970s.
 Joe Pesci played the character of Mob enforcer Anthony Silotro.
 This movie was loosely based on the book “Casino: Love and Honor in Las Vegas” by Nicholas Pileggi.
 Greed, power, money, murder and deception were the main focus of this gangster movie which is concluded in an intense courtroom scene where De Niro explains about how the legal process was corrupted during that time.

 Catch Me If You Can (2002)